dpezely/anagram-phrases/README.md

     anagram-phrases --help

-    anagram-phrases "word or phrase"
+    anagram-phrases word or phrase

-Words from your query get excluded from results, but to keep them as possible words, simply eliminate spaces within the original phrase:

-    anagram-phrases wordorphrase
+(As of v0.5.0, phrases may be quoted or unquoted.
+Words from the query are no longer excluded from results.)

 When using a dictionary word list other than `/usr/share/dict/words`: